Guarantees are lovely things.

 But guaranteeing donation money is a different story altogether.

-You can’t exactly guarantee that you’ll save a million new acres of native prairie or their donation money will be returned to them.
+You can’t exactly guarantee that you’ll save a million new acres of native prairie.
 You can’t promise to save 500 wolves or even one giant salamander.
-You can’t exactly promise to stop global warming this year.
+You can’t swear to stop global warming this year.

 But, you can lay the proper groundwork.